Advent & Christmas

 Two Special Services

-On December 24, we host our annual candlelight Christmas Eve services at 3:30 & 5pm.
-If you are in town, please come and invite friends!
-We offer NDC Kids at the 3:30 service for kids 3 and younger.
+On December 24, we host candlelight Christmas Eve services at 3:30 & 5pm.
+If you are in town, please come and invite friends and family!
+We offer NDC Kids at the 3:30 service for Babies, Toddlers, and Preschool.
 Register here for that.
 However, both services are family-friendly for kids of any age.

 Worship Service Schedule

-Dec 21: Special Longest Night service at 7pm
+Dec 21: The Darkest Night service at 7pm